 - E-mail, fax, voice mail and SMS advertising

-For all forms of advertising, § 7 para.
-2 No. 4 UWG also stipulates special information obligations.
+In addition, Section 7 (2) No. 4 UWG stipulates special information obligations for all forms of advertising.
 For example, the recipient must be able to recognize the identity of the sender.

 Forms of advertising that are not specifically regulated in paragraph 2 shall be assessed on the basis of the principle in paragraph 1: Advertising must therefore never be unreasonably annoying.
 This also applies, for example, to door-to-door advertising, addressing the public, windshield wiper advertising and the sending of unsolicited goods.